How to Test a Suzuki GSX-R1000 Battery

 Testing the Battery on a Suzuki GSX-R1000

 Step 4.
-Use a smart battery charger to charge the battery.
-A smart charger won't overcharge or damage your Suzuki motorcycle's battery.
+Use a smart battery charger to completely charge the battery.

 OPTIONAL: Use a battery tester to check the health of the new battery after it's fully charged.

-If your battery passed all the tests but your Suzuki GSXR 1000 still won't start, watch the video below to learn how to troubleshoot GSX-R1000 starting problems.
+If the battery passed all the tests but the Suzuki motorcycle still won't start, watch the video below to learn how to troubleshoot GSX-R1000 starting problems.